If you want to eat fish, why don't we bring home only those that I and

 and in due course even learn a wisdom or two.
 Catch and release is not

-the solution to all the problems we face, but it does indicate a potential
+the solution to all the problems but it does cast a light to the ways how

-way how

-the man and the nature can live, or survive together.
+the man and the nature can live together.

 Here are a few simple facts: a bream needs 2 years to reach 20cm while